markbrutx/portfolio2025/README.md

   - Close all windows.
   - Display current time.
 - **About Me**: A bio modal with application opening capabilities and a planned personalized video introduction.
+- **Loading Screen**: A seamless, Apple-style loading screen to ensure all elements are preloaded for a smooth user experience.

 ### ðŸš§ In Progress

-- **Loading Screen**: Implementing a seamless, Apple-style loading screen to ensure all elements are preloaded for a smooth user experience.
+- **Enhanced Welcome Video**: Improving the welcome video with an interactive poster image for better user engagement.
+- **Scrollable Window for Static Content**: Developing a scrollable window to showcase the 'Experience' section effectively.

 ### ðŸ“Œ Upcoming